 This one lubricates, warms, and loosens all the many joints in your back.
 If you have knee issues, use a foam pad or towel under your knees.

-Step 2: Reverse the opposite direction.
+Step 2: Reverse in the opposite direction.
 Arch your back, stick out your tail and gently lift your neck and head (cat).
 Hold for two or three seconds.
 Repeat ten times.

 Opposing Arm and Leg Reach: